ACP Program Information

 • PCL2200Y*: Major Research Project

-Elective Courses (2.0 FCEs) from the list below:
+Elective Courses (2.0 FCEs):

 • PCL1300H: Selected Topics in Clinical Pharmacology and Toxicology